LidkeLab/smite/paper/paper.md

 interested in fluorescence single molecule imaging and applications.
-Parts of it have already been or are in the process of being published, e.g., frame connection [@Schodt_article:2021], drift correction [@Wester_article:2021], Bayesian grouping of localizations [@Fazel_article:2022].
+Parts of it have already been or are in the process of being published, e.g., frame connection [@Schodt_article:2021], drift correction [@Wester_article:2021], Bayesian grouping of localizations [@Fazel_article:2022a].
 Applications are described in [@Mazloom-Farsibaf_article:2021; @Bailey_article:2022].
 Typical raw image data can be found in [@Pallikkuth_data:2018].

-![SMITE GUIs for making movies from SPT trajectories, SMLM analysis, channel registration, and inspection of results contained in SMD structures.\label{fig:smite_overview}](smite_overview.pdf){ width=100% }
+![SMITE GUIs for (upper left) making movies from SPT trajectories, (upper right) SMLM analysis, (lower left) channel registration, and (lower right) inspection of results contained in SMD structures.\label{fig:smite_overview}](smite_overview.pdf){ width=100% }

 # Acknowledgements